 Once you get your produce into the kitchen, fruits and vegetables are differentiated based on when you eat them and the sugar content:

-So is a tomato then a vegetable or a fruit?
+So then is a tomato a fruit or vegetable?

 We mainly use tomatoes in entrées and savory dishes such as sauces, soups, and salsas.
 From a culinary perspective the tomato is therefore clearly a vegetable.